samuelyousuf/simple-procedures/ubuntu-procedures/active_root_user.md

 3. Enter the new password again, and then press enter.

-If the operation was a success, you will receive this message.
+If the operation was a success, you will receive this message:

 ````shellscript
 passwd: password updated successfully